 Portainer frequently releases updates.
-You can not do simple login to your Portainer container upgrade button, in this tutorial, How to Deploy the Latest Portainer Release.
+You can not simply login to your Portainer container upgrade button, in this tutorial, How to Deploy the Latest Portainer Release.

 Backup Portainer container.